Infertility and Perinatal Loss

 - Maya Angelou

-Sometimes, the best way to get support is with a licensed therapist who is trained in grief.
-Some therapists are cross trained in maternal mental health and grief, or specialize in pregnancy loss, and these therapists are likely your best resource in dealing with the loss of a baby.
+Sometimes, the best way to get support is with a licensed therapist.
+In particular, a therapist trained in infertility and/or maternal mental health may be a good fit.
 To find a therapist in your area, try an online therapist directory such as Psychologytoday.com or Goodtherapy.org You can search via zip code or town and, in some cases, you can narrow your search to specific specialities and insurances accepted.